+ATTENTION!
 The device and packaging materials are not toys!
 Children must not be allowed to play with plastic bags, film and small parts!
 There is a risk of swallowing and suffocation!

-- The equipment must be set up where it can stand securely.
-Secure the machine on a workbench or a base frame with 4 screws (not included in delivery) using the holes on the fixed saw table (15). - Pull out the pre-installed tilt protection (36) completely and secure it with an Allen key (D). - All covers and safety devices have to be properly fitted before the equipment is switched on. - It must be possible for the blade to run freely. - When working with wood that has been processed before, watch out for foreign bodies such as nails or screws, etc. - Before you press the ON/OFF switch check that the saw blade is fitted correctly.
+- Open the packaging and remove the device carefully. - Remove the packaging material as well as the packaging and transport bracing (if available). - Check that the delivery is complete. - Check the device and accessory parts for transport damage. - If possible, store the packaging until the warranty period has expired. - The equipment must be set up where it can stand securely.
+Secure the machine on a workbench or a base frame with 4 screws (not included in delivery) using the holes on the fixed saw table (14). - Mount the tilt protection (33). - All covers and safety devices have to be properly fitted before the equipment is switched on. - It must be possible for the blade to run freely. - When working with wood that has been processed before, watch out for foreign bodies such as nails or screws, etc. - Before you press the ON/OFF switch check that the saw blade is fitted correctly.
 Moving parts must run smoothly. - Before you connect the equipment to the power supply make sure the data on the rating plate are identical to the mains data.